rwblickhan/astro-rwblickhan.org/src/content/newsletters/in-a-decade-well-all-be-using-mog-as-a-verb-without-thinking-twice.md

 This week Apple Music’s suggestions came in use for perhaps the first time in history, as I discovered Sparks, or more specifically their 1974 breakout _Kimono My House_ and their 2015 crossover with Franz Ferdinand, _FFS_.

 The Sparks brothers are a beloved cult classic band — they’ve influenced bands from Pet Shop Boys to They Might Be Giants, and they even have an [Edgar Wright-directed documentary](https://letterboxd.com/film/the-sparks-brothers/)  — but despite being active continuously since the early ‘70s (!)
 I’ve literally never heard of them.
 That has now been corrected — their blend of jaunty electropop-meets-nonsense lyrics is, of course, right up my alley.

+[^note1]: Friendly reminder that I use “liberalism” in the political theory sense — think Rawls, not the Democrats.